 Deidre Sorensen is a London UK based photographer.
 She specialises in maternity, newborn, and baby photography in her Kensington & Chelsea portrait studio.

 From our archives.
-Post first published on 17 October 2011
+Post originally published on 2 November 2011

 Quote of the day